spotinst/help/src/docs/ocean/release-notes/README.md

 [Learn more](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#namespace-selector) about the `namespaceSelector` label.

 * **OCN-005: May 16, 2024:** [Ocean Documentation Update]:
-This topic explains how to manage Virtual Node Groups (VNGs) when upgrading the Kubernetes (K8s) version for your clusters.
-The recommended approach is to automatically upgrade the control plane to the latest K8s version while keeping the data plane's VNGs running on a minor K8s version until fully validating them for the latest K8s version.
+This topic explains how to manage Virtual Node Groups (VNGs) when upgrading the Kubernetes version for your clusters.
+The recommended approach is to automatically upgrade the control plane to the latest K8s version while keeping the data plane's VNGs running on a minor Kubernetes version until fully validating them for the latest K8s version.
 [Learn more…](https://docs.spot.io/ocean/tips-and-best-practices/vng-minor-versions?id=configure-a-minor-k8s-version-for-a-virtual-node-group)

 * **OCN-004: May 16, 2024:**